How to Install Telnet on Ubuntu 26.04, 24.04 and 22.04

 Rule deleted

-Finally, verify the packages are removed:
+Finally, verify the packages are removed with an installed-state check:

 Expected output: